ESG Disclosure Risk & Governance Review

 SuSciCo asks whether the disclosure position is supportable.

 We look at the relationship between what the report says, what evidence exists, who owns the information, and where the disclosure may need to be narrowed, qualified or deferred.
+In practice, disclosure risk often develops when narrative moves faster than operational readiness, evidence, governance ownership or formal decision-making.

 This helps reduce unsupported ESG claims, unclear reporting boundaries, weak evidence trails, unrealistic targets, disconnected risks and late-stage rework before publication.